 Why Chinese EVs Are Actually That Cheap

-The price gap between Chinese and Western EVs is not primarily about cheap labor or government subsidies.
-A February 2026 Rhodium Group report, covered extensively by CNBC, quantified BYD's per-vehicle cost advantage against Tesla at approximately $4,700 (BYD Seal vs. Tesla Model 3).
-The breakdown is instructive.
+The price gap between Chinese and Western EVs is not primarily explained by cheap labor alone or by a simple subsidy story.
+A February 2026 Rhodium Group report, covered by CNBC, quantified BYD's per-vehicle cost advantage against Tesla at approximately $4,700 in a BYD Seal vs. Tesla Model 3 comparison.
+That single-model comparison is not the whole industry, but the breakdown is instructive.

 Vertical integration accounts for roughly $2,369 of that advantage.
 BYD produces approximately 80% of core components in-house, compared to Tesla's 35-40%.
 This means BYD builds its own batteries, semiconductor modules, electric motors, and even some raw material processing.
 Each layer of vertical integration eliminates a supplier margin that Western OEMs have been paying for decades.